Welcome to the SRJ Consulting Tax Blog!

-SRJ Consulting is recognized for achieving excellence in income tax preparation and representation before the IRS.
+SRJ Consulting is known for its proficiency in income tax preparation and representation before the IRS.

-Based in Chicago, SRJ Consulting provides: income tax preparation, IRS audit defense, IRS Appeals, penalty abatement, unfiled tax returns, and consulting services.
+Based in Chicago, SRJ Consulting provides a comprehensive range of services, including income tax preparation, IRS audit defense, IRS appeals, penalty abatement, unfiled tax returns, and consulting services.

-Tax law changes affect every taxpayer.
+Staying informed about tax law changes is crucial for every taxpayer.
 Fortunately, the official IRS.gov website provides a Tax Reform Page, which highlights the tax law changes.
-To view the IRS Publication 17, Your Federal Income Tax, click here.
-For the latest information, go to IRS.gov/Pub17.
+For a detailed understanding, you can access IRS Publication 17, Your Federal Income Tax, here.

 Please check back often to see what’s new.
 If you want to send your feedback or idea to SRJ Consulting, just click on Contact.